Lapin0t/phd-manuscript/main/02_games.typ

 While perhaps not very impressive, the last lemma is very important.
-Points 3--6 prove that return and bind are well-defined as operators on the setoids of strongly- and weakly-bisimilar strategies.
+Points 3--6 prove that return and bind are well-defined as operators on the setoids of strongly- and weakly-bisimilar strategies#guil[Tu n'as jamais parlé de setoid avant].
 But more importantly, Point 2 proves that, during a coinductive proof, in order to relate two sequential compositions, it suffices to first relate the prefixes and then, pointwise, the continuations.
 This fact is sometimes called "bisimulation up-to bind".